 Dyslexia can co-exist with visual processing disorders.
 When that is the case, each disorder needs to be addressed separately.
 A joint statement issued by The American Academy of Pediatrics and the American Academy of Ophthalmology says that scientific evidence does not support vision therapy as a treatment for dyslexia and other learning and attention issues.
 Both vision therapy and dyslexia intervention may be necessary.
 One will not fix problems corrected by the other.

-While visual processing and eye tracking problems are not directly about reading skills, if a student has trouble with these they will cause reading difficulties and need to be separately addressed with the help of a qualified professional.
+While visual processing and eye tracking problems are not directly about reading skills, if your child has trouble with these they will cause reading difficulties and need to be separately addressed with the help of a qualified professional.
 This article on eye-tracking exercises provides additional help.